What Can You Do With a Masters in International Studies?

 - Environmental and energy commissions

 - Scientific research

 - International law

 Master's Degree Programs

 Master's degree programs are available in areas such as international affairs, international relations, foreign language education and international management.
 Students can even earn Master of Business Administration (MBA) degrees that emphasize business and management principles within global contexts.
 In many cases, programs involve study abroad experiences that help reinforce the material learned in class.
-Below is more detail on each program type:

 Master's Degrees in International Affairs